spablotemporal/quantrra/Readme.md

 # Other features

-QuantRRA also provides functions to evaluate the model and creating stratified models to estimate regional or strata-specific risk estimation of events. see the package [example](https://cadms-ucd.github.io/Teaching/224_Lab7.html) for more information.
+quantrra also provides functions to evaluate the model and creating stratified models to estimate regional or strata-specific risk estimation of events. see the package [example](https://cadms-ucd.github.io/Teaching/224_Lab7.html) for more information.

 <img src="img/Strata.png" align="right" alt="" width="400" />